-During this quarter, the Agency held a fraud and abuse meeting on September 13, 2012, for all health plans.
-The training was located in Tampa, Florida at one of the health plan's offices.
+During this quarter, the Agency held a fraud and abuse meeting on December 6, 2012 for all health plans.
+The training was located in Sunrise, Florida, at one of the health plan's offices.
 The fraud and abuse meeting included the following:

-- Government agencies sharing about processes that are integral to the health plans' antifraud efforts: - Discussion about operational issues (Agency site visits, provision of information regarding terminated providers, registration processes); - Health plans sharing concerns or needs about more effectively addressing fraud, - Presentations by the Agency on current program integrity projects; and
+- Government agencies sharing about processes that are integral to the health plans' antifraud efforts; - Discussion about operational issues (Agency site visits, provision of information regarding terminated providers, registration processes); - Health plans sharing concerns or needs about more effectively addressing fraud, - Presentations by the Agency on current program integrity projects; and - Presentations by various health plans regarding fraud schemes seen or anticipated, and discussion on how best to address (prevention, detection, investigation, enforcement, and prosecution).

-• Presentations by various health plans regarding fraud schemes seen or anticipated, and discussion on how best to address (prevention, detection, investigation, enforcement, and prosecution).
-Ov Th Over 60 persons attended the training, with representation from most Medicaid health plans.
-The next meeting is tentatively scheduled for December 2012.
-Remainder of page intentionally left blank. remainder et page internany fort bland
+Over 60 persons attended the training, with representation from most Medicaid health plans.
+The next meeting is tentatively scheduled for March 2013 in Tallahassee.